What's New in Raleigh, N.C.

 Transportation

-RDU International Airport currently averages approximately 400 arrivals and departures daily and services more than 11 million passengers annually.
-RDU provides service to nearly 60 other airports via nonstop flights and consistently has the lowest average fare among North Carolina’s commercial airports.
+RDU International Airport currently averages approximately 400 arrivals and departures daily and services more than 14 million passengers annually.
+RDU provides service to more than 60 other airports via nonstop flights and consistently has the lowest average fare among North Carolina’s commercial airports.

 Air France has resumed the nonstop route to Paris and American restarted its direct flight to London Heathrow.
 Since 2019, both airlines have increased the aircraft size on the route, adding comfort and capacity.